 Write out a food and mood diary – when you take certain food types out of your diet then sometimes it can affect you so keep a note of how you feel and give it some time to work as too many people jump from one thing to another not giving anything a chance to work properly.

 When I started to write this piece it was due to taking on two new female students both wanting and needing to lose weight and change their body shapes.
 The level of confusion out there is horrendous nobody knows what to do and eat people think because it says it’s healthy on the packet then it will be.
 I have conversations with so many people and I open their minds up and make them think about it.
 Most are surprised by the concepts at first, then when they actually go and test and measure the results are there for all to feel.

-Everyone of us is different so we will all be effected in many different ways however when something brings great results across the board through so many different people then it makes sense to me to share that knowledge so other can get a buzz for life as well.
+Every one of us is different so we will all be affected in many different ways however when something brings great results across the board through so many different people then it makes sense to me to share that knowledge so others can get a buzz for life as well.
 Too many people out there hiding behind studies and reports saying you can’t do this or that will be bad for you or that won’t work when all they are doing is reading.

-Life is for learning through trail, error test and measure please open your eyes and step out of the box!
+Life is for learning through trial, error test and measure please open your eyes and step out of the box!

 To healthier times

 Davie McConnachie is Scotland’s leading health and wellness coach, multi-award-winning gym owner, motivational speaker, and the founder of DMC Fitness, a fitness education facility known as the premier choice for 1-2-1 personal training.
 He has inspired thousands of people to fall in love with fitness – his true mission in life.